-We present more qualitative results of our method from the Spring benchmark in Figure 3 and from the KITTI benchmark in Figure 4.
+We present more qualitative results of our method on the Spring benchmark in Figure 3 and on the KITTI benchmark in Figure 4.
 In both cases, our approach achieves detailed results and lower errors.
-Importantly, in the case of KITTI, as the top 80 pixels of samples are not considered in the evaluation, they are also not computed but extended from the last row's estimate, as in RAFT-3D [5].
+Note the specified areas in Figure 4 i.e. cars and traffic signs in both examples.
+Importantly, similar to [4], for KITTI, as the top 80 pixels of samples are not considered in the evaluation, they are also not computed, but extended from the last row's estimate.

 Fig. 3.
-Qualitative results of our method and the current SOTA on Spring.
+Qualitative results of our method and the current SOTA on Spring

 Fig. 4.
-Qualitative results of our method and the current SOTA on KITTI.
+Visual comparisons of our approach to a SOTA method on KITTI